MH-BY/digital-garden/src/site/notes/Notes/Add a comments section in every note.md

 ---

-# Add a comments section in every note
+# Add a comments section in every note in Digital Garden

 I make this static website using Obsidian plugin called [Digital Garden](https://dg-docs.ole.dev/).
 No comment section as default.
 I need to embed third-party 'app' .
 I use [Disqus](https://disqus.com/).